jpbow/ai-messenger-bot/README.md

 To be able to message our bot from Facebook we will need both a Facebook Page and an App.
 Firstly create a page [here](https://www.facebook.com/pages/create/) or use an existing one.

-1. Now go [here](https://developers.facebook.com/apps/) and create a Facebook App.
+1. Create a Facebook App [here](https://developers.facebook.com/apps/).

 	![FB App creation screenshot](/demo/image_1.jpg)

-2. Then go to 'Add Products' -> 'Messenger' and add it as a product.
+2. Navigate to 'Add Products' -> 'Messenger' and add it as a product.

 3. Select the page you created ealier and use it to generate a Page Access Token.
 Save this somewhere as we're going to need it later.